williamgilpin/dysts/README.md

 ## Development goals

-In Review:
-+ better solver of delay differential equations.
-  - need to find better way of extrapolating the delay solutions, maybe try adding history to the solver

 TODO:
 + ultra-fast function to reestimate quantities of interest with functionality to write and update the json entries
 + function to reestimate mean and std